Salesforce Lightning Migration Services at OMI

 Additionally, Salesforce Lightning has a distinct way of handling permissions.
 Users are unable to switch from regular to high assurance levels while a session is in progress.
 They will need to log out of the Lightning network and sign back in using authentication if they want a higher level of assurance.

 Now let’s take a look at the specific features that were improved.
-When designing the Lightning Experience the team behind the entire project wanted to improve and simplify the core features that are used by the sales department on a daily basis.
-Salesforce went through all the trouble of interviewing thousands of sales reps around the globe to find out what was done right and what needs to be added in order to streamline the business workflow.
+When designing the Lightning Experience the team behind the entire project wanted to improve and simplify the core features that are used by the sales department daily.
+Salesforce went through all the trouble of interviewing thousands of sales reps around the globe to find out what was done right and what needed to be added to streamline the business workflow.

 If we are going to take a closer look at Salesforce Lightning vs Classic platforms, it becomes apparent that the company is aiming towards enhancing the UX.
 Among the primary objectives in designing the system, Salesforce aimed at building an application that has a point of view on sale instead of merely being a database of customer information.
 Here are some of the best features that you will find most useful after the Salesforce Lightning migration.